Pinterest Hidden ImagePinterest Hidden Image

 Cape Byron lighthouse in Byron Bay-AUS

 Byron Bay is one of the most beloved tourist locations in the entire country.
 Situated on the far north coast of New South Wales, this town has been a go-to destination for those looking to explore some of Australia’s best.
-From expansive beautiful beaches and rugged headlands to rolling hills and lush rainforests, there’s no shortage of incredible sights to see in Byron Bay.
+From expansive beautiful beaches and rugged headlands to rolling hills and lush rain forests, there’s no shortage of incredible sights to see in Byron Bay.

 Start with a visit to Cape Byron, the easternmost point on mainland Australia.
 Here you can take in sweeping views from atop its iconic lighthouse before exploring nearby Belongil Beach and Arakwal National Park.